mrkounniyom/calculator/README.md

 ### 3-18-2022
 - Fixed subtraction error. the ```double``` primitive was not as accurate as I'd like it to be so had to use ```BigDecimal``` for doing the arithmetic.

+### 3-23-2022
+- Adjusted logic for buttons to append numbers after hitting a operation button.
+For example, if you were wanting to add 10 + 10 it should display 10, clear the screen then display 10 again.

+### 3-24-2022
+- More adjustments.
+I tried to extend the BigDecimal portion of the code changes to all other basic operations and it broke things.
+I JUST figured it out.. copy/paste got me good.
+- Added a boolean value to mark if the current value is the 'default' from when the calculator is started up.
+Using ```currentValue == 0.0d``` caused some issues with trying to use 0.
+- Adjusted histString to not append when the current value is nothing.
+- Created a button Array List to track when a non "." is pressed when you are appending a decimal.